 Below are answers to frequently asked questions we receive from our surgical weight loss candidates.
-If you have other questions, please call 302-430-5454 or register for one of our free informational seminars.
+If you have other questions, please call 302-430-5454 or register for our free informational seminar.

 Weight loss surgery is available at Bayhealth for adults age 18 or older, who, generally speaking, are approved by consensus of our multidisciplinary team and typically:

 Meet BMI criteria: Typically BMI of 35 with health conditions or 40 (depending on insurance provider)

 Have failed at other attempts at medical weight loss

 The decision to undergo bariatric surgery should be made after all other weight loss attempts have been exhausted.
 Most important, Bayhealth Bariatric Program patients must be dedicated to the lifestyle changes and lifetime follow-up necessary to get the optimal outcomes from their weight loss surgery.

 There are a series of clearances that will need to happen prior to surgery that are dictated by your insurance company.
 If you do not have coverage, we offer financing.

 Depending upon your insurance plan, there may be exclusions for weight loss treatments, including surgery.
 Other plans will have certain requirements before surgery is covered, such as a medically supervised diet history and/or psychological evaluation.
 Every plan’s requirements are different.
 You should call your insurance company to learn more.
 Obtain a printed copy of the insurance company’s requirements, and document all contacts you have with the insurance company.